Upsize, Downsize (or, Honey I Shrunk the Cybis)

 The percentage of shrinkage depends upon the type of clay (the actual ingredients, which also determine the size of all those tiny solid particles) being used.
 For instance, earthenware clay typically shrinks only about 6% to 8% while stoneware articles have an average shrinkage rate of about 10% or so.
 Porcelain – because the solid particles are extremely fine and tiny – has the highest shrinkage rate of any ceramic: anywhere from 13% to 20% depending in large part on the exact “mix” of ingredients being used, the firing temperature, etc.

 This shrinkage characteristic provides a simple way to make smaller copies of an existing piece.
 It’s not necessary to have the original mold; all that’s needed is one finished sculpture.
 Let’s say it’s the original Lady Macbeth from the 1970s.
 We take one of these original sculptures and we create a new mold from it.
 Then we fill that new mold with the porcelain clay mixture and fire it.
 When we remove the fired piece from the kiln, it is going to be smaller than when it went in.
 How much smaller will depend on the shrinkage rate; likewise, we can figure out the shrinkage rate by comparing the finished (fired) sizes of the original and the newly-made pieces.
+But the resulting piece will always be smaller than the piece that the new mold was made from.
+Let’s continue with our Lady MacBeth example:

-Now I will step on my soapbox for just a moment to explain why I dislike the HOF concept.
-I “get” the logic that these are (technically) not identical to the vintage original pieces, because they are (a) smaller and (b) may be slightly different in decorative details (but not always).
+Now I will stand upon my soapbox for just a moment to explain why I so dislike the HOF concept.
+I “get” the logic that these are (technically speaking) not identical to the vintage original pieces, because they are (a) smaller in size and (b) may be somewhat different in decorative details (but not always).
 However, the fact remains that although the original vintage molds were not used to produce the HOF pieces directly, the original vintage piece was used.
-So to my mind, they are in a sense“using the original mold” because the product of that original mold is the origin of all the HOF pieces, whatever their ultimate size.
-Cybis’ intent was to issue a replica and that’s what they did.
-The dictionary definition of “replica” is “a copy or reproduction, especially one on a scale smaller than the original.”
-I would have preferred, from a collector point of view, that Cybis would instead have created a HOF series “inspired by” or “based on” the originals but of course that would have entailed creating entirely new sculptures – not nearly as cost-effective a process as the casting/re-firing scenario.
-Okay, end of rant.
+They are not “new sculptures”, although they were indeed “new retail items”.
+The dictionary definition of ‘replica’ is

 Upsizing

 Because the process described above will only work when making a sculpture smaller, how then is a piece upscaled in dimension?
-This process does require specialized equipment known as a 3D pantograph, which is a type of “pointing machine”.
+This process does require specialized equipment known as a 3D pantograph, which is a type of ‘pointing machine’.
 A pointing machine is typically used for making exact copies, and you may have even used one yourself; it can be as simple as something made from four pieces of wood or metal that is used for copying diagrams or drawings.
 These are often called drafting pantographs:

 But when dealing with a three-dimensional object the pantograph necessarily has to be more complex in order to “copy” from all sides.
 The photo below is from sculptor Michael Keropian’s website in which he explains and illustrates how these machines work.
 As you can see, they sometimes need to be quite large!

-However, when dealing with pieces on the scale of Cybis porcelains which are typically less than 2’ tall, equipment as large as the one above is not needed.
+However, when dealing with pieces on the scale of Cybis porcelains which are typically less than 24″ tall, equipment as large as the one above is not needed.

 Mr. Keropian explains very clearly and concisely how a 3D pantograph works: